comaps/website/content/donate/index.de.md

     info:
         -
             icon: static/images/icons/donate/icon01.svg
-            text: We rely on your donations to keep Organic Maps open and free -
+            text: We rely on your donations to keep CoMaps open and free -
             icon: static/images/icons/donate/icon02.svg
             text: We are a few enthusiasts contributing in our free time, and spending our families' money on the project.
 We love what we do, and we love our users